CMHAAorg/cmhaa-website/site/content/_index.md

       support and create mentally healthy workplaces for their people.
       Together,  they are leading a movement for positive change across Australia, and the world, as a part of the CMHA Global network.
-  - type: callout-image-text-cta
-    callout_image: img/istockphoto-842866300-1024x1024_membership.jpg
-    callout_title: Interested in joing us?
-    callout_cta_link: /contact-us/
-    callout_description: Our members are united by a commitment to share openly and work collaboratively, so that better, more sustainable mental health outcomes can be achieved for more people.
-Join our global community of business leaders, experts and influencers, and be part of the movement fo positive change in the workplace mental health.
-    callout_cta_text: ENQUIRE ABOUT MEMBERSHIP
 slug: homepage
 banner_cta_link: https://vimeo.com/457647049
 banner_cta_text: SEE WHO'S INVOLVED